 Courtney is the Digital Data Repository Specialist for the Purdue University Research Repository (PURR).
 He manages the day-to-day activities of PURR and advocates for the necessary role of librarians in the research data life-cycle spanning data management planning, research project collaboration, dataset publication with Digital Object Identifiers (DOI), and long-term preservation. |

-Scholarly Repository Specialist, Purdue University
+Digital Repository Specialist, Purdue University

 Data Specialist and Assistant Professor of Library Science, Purdue University